 The ECFRPC used a weighted average rather than a regular average to calculate the average party size of I-Drive visitors.
-The ECFRPC used the average party size for all categories which was 2.3 in 2020.
+In 2019, the average party size of Orange County visitors ranged from 1.3 people for Business Travelers to 2.4 people for Domestic Leisure Travelers.
+The influence of each visitor category in determining this average is based on the total number of visitors received in 2019.